The Volcano people

 Upon their arrival, the ritual of thanks was performed, and the people began the process of settling into their lives once again.
 The ships now, dismantled, and houses rebuilt, the land was tilled and planted for new crops to had to be planted since their provisions were getting low.
 Slowly, the people created a new life on their new island.

 The years passed, crops harvested, babies were born, and memories began to fade about what had happened on the old island.
-The people had taken time to reflect about their ordeal.
+The people had taken time to reflect on their ordeal.
 They frequently thought about friends, relatives, dreams, and goals that disappeared.
 Some began to wonder what might have happened if they had gone back to the shore to try to help those who were caught unprepared by their inaction.
 Some were sad, and some were angry that no one, not even themselves, had gone back to rescue anyone.
 It was at this time that the shaman suggested that they have a feast to honor the dead and celebrate the bounty of their new home.

-The festival, suggested by the Shaman, moved the people to tears at the loss of so many friends and family, but it was the shaman said: “grieve them not."
-Had any one of you returned to the shore, in their panic; you may not have survived the frenzy.
+The festival, suggested by the Shaman, moved the people to tears at the loss of so many friends and family, but it was the shaman who said: “grieve them not.”
+Had anyone of you returned to the shore, in their panic; you may not have survived the frenzy.
 You or your family may have been drug from your boat and left to die.
 You would not be here now to mourn the dead and celebrate our new life on this island; you would be one of them.

 Stay In Your Boat